astur/work-timer/README.md

 Click "Start" when you begin to work and click "Stop" when you take break.
 You may also click "Reset" if you want.
 Perfectionists may edit or delete wrong intervals.

-Web-timer is localStorage based, so no any server-side sync is there.
-And no complicated statistics, no history, no archive, no social functionality and no evil boss watching you.
+Work-timer use userApp.io for server-side auth and sync.
+And there is no complicated statistics, no social functionality and no evil boss watching you.
 It's really easy thing, no rocket science.

+###Install

+Write your UserApp appId in script.js, upload Work-timer on any static web-server and have fun.

 ###Version history: